 In truth, this hybrid is a natural pairing because going right back to the German shepherds’ roots, the early breeders are reputed to have used wolf blood to create the distinctive lupine look of the German shepherd dog (GSD).

-A wolf German shepherd mix is a type of hybrid, which means that two genetically similar, but not identical, species were bred together.
+A Wolf German shepherd mix is a type of hybrid like a Gerberian Shepsky, which means that two genetically similar, but not identical, species were bred together.

-Mixing wolves with other breeds such as the Spitz and Huskies are also popular choices because the resulting puppies have wolf-like features, which are not so much the case when poodles, Pitbulls, or Pyrenees mountain dogs are crossed with wolves.
+Mixing wolves with other breeds such as the Husky are also popular choices because the resulting puppies have wolf-like features, which are not so much the case when Poodles, Pitbulls, or Pyrenees mountain dogs are crossed with wolves.

 It is generally acknowledged by owners of wolf German shepherd puppies that the GSD character tends to be more to the front in the puppy, up until the dog is sexually mature at around 18 months of age.

-How handleable and manageable this adolescent animal is then depends on how well trained they have been in younger life and the skills of an experienced handler.
+How handleable and manageable this adolescent animal is will solely depend on how well trained they have been in younger life and the skills of an experienced handler.

-Given the physical prowess of a wolf German shepherd hybrid there is no room for error in their behaviour.
+Given the physical prowess of a wolf German shepherd hybrid, there is no room for error in their behavior.